 DIY Jesse Tree Ornament Kit for AdventThe Advent Jesse Tree: Devotions for Children and Adults to Prepare for the Coming of the Christ Child at ChristmasThe Little Big Book of ChristmasJotham’s Journey: A Storybook for AdventCookie Advent Cookbook: With 24 festive recipesLegend of the Christmas Tree, TheOld Fashioned, Keepsake Quality Handknit Wool Christmas Stockings (Christmas Trees – Green)Charlie Brown Christmas 50th Anniversary, A: Deluxe EditionMickey’s Christmas Carol 30th Anniversary – Special Edition (DVD + Digital Copy)

-Christmas Books Countdown – Purchase Christmas-related books and wrap each individually.
-Whether you choose 25 or just 12 books, it is a lot of fun to unwrap a new book each day leading up to Christmas to read together with your children.
+- Christmas Books Countdown – Purchase Christmas-related books and wrap each individually.
+Whether you choose 25 for Dec.1-25 or just 12 books for Dec.13-25, it is a lot of fun to unwrap a new book each day leading up to Christmas to read together with your children.

 More Favorite Christmas Resources!

 It’s a Wonderful Life (60th Anniversary Edition) by Paramount by Frank CapraLittle Women (Collector’s Series)Disney’s a Christmas CarolMickey’s Christmas Carol 30th Anniversary – Special Edition (DVD + Digital Copy)The Story of ChristmasClassic German Baking: The Very Best Recipes for Traditional Favorites, from Pfeffernüsse to StreuselkuchenJamie Oliver’s Christmas Cookbook: For the Best Christmas Ever